Comparisons12 min read

 Cloud Basic ~$100 ~$100 Unlimited 40 GB SSD

 That promo pricing is eye-catching — almost suspiciously so.
-But be honest with yourself: you're paying renewal rates after year one, and that StartUp plan jumps to nearly $18/month.
-Still cheaper than Kinsta, but the gap narrows faster than most people expect when they're signing up.
+But let's be real: after year one, you're paying renewal rates, and that StartUp plan jumps to nearly $18/month.
+Still cheaper than Kinsta, but the price gap closes faster than most people realize when signing up.

 Pros of SiteGround: